About This Chapter

-11. Exploratory Research: Definition, Methods & Examples

-In this lesson you will learn about a type of research called exploratory research.
-You will achieve a general understanding of the topic through the use of examples to define it and how it is used.
+In this lesson, you'll learn about a type of research called exploratory research.
+You'll achieve a general understanding of the topic through the use of examples to define it and how it's used.

 12. What Are Job Boards?

-**Later crawl**